FroostySnoowman/TwitterFlask/README.md

 ## Getting Started
 To get started, simply put all accounts in the `accounts.txt` file in the format of `login:pass:email:emailpass`.
 If it is not in this format, it will be ignored.

 The next thing you need to do is install the required libraries.
-You can use the command `pip instal -r requirements.txt` and it will automatically handle the rest!
+You can use the command `pip install -r requirements.txt` and it will automatically handle the rest!

 Next, run the main.py file and yoiu should see all the accounts get created or give you a warning that they already exist.
 The API will run on port 5000, this can be changed on the very bottom line of the file if needed.